 Jimages Photo Ideas

-Junkanoo is quintessentially Bahamian.
-When I travel in the Bahamas, I may only turn around this corner, at this time, in this place, only once.
+Travel is ephemeral and filled with singular experiences.
+I may only turn around this corner, at this time, in this place, just once.
 These inimitable moments are a singular combination of many alignments, perhaps like a number series that unlocks a safe.
 In these best moments, the "who, what, where, when and why" all come together in sync to open into a photograph.

 ENGAGE WITH EMOTIVE EMPATHY

 But here is the thing: we can Engage with Empathy.
-Nat Geo photographer Greg Kahn tells photographers to explore something unfamiliar, when "spontaneous adventures often lead to unexpected images."
+When we are open and confident, we greet other passersby.
+When we joyfully engage with another person, in that unique moment, making a photographic portrait seems a natural conclusion to our interaction.
+Nat.
+Geo. photographer Greg Kahn asked us to explore something unfamiliar, when "spontaneous adventures often lead to unexpected images."
 I believe we might go a bit deeper than exploring.
 We might practice emotive empathy.
-Our brains let us do this*.

 What is Emotive Empathy?
 Simply, it's our abilities to recognize, share in, and guess our subject's emotional state.
 At a more complex level, we begin to guess what another person is thinking, how they feel about us taking their picture.
 We do this amazing feat, it seems, without thinking.
 Not so.
 There is lightning fast thinking going on, we are just not aware if it.